django-boot/Rhazes/README.md

 Afterwards, it creates a graph of these classes and their dependencies to each other and starts to create objects for each class and register them as beans under `ApplicationContext`.

-If everything works perfectly, you can access the beans using `ApplicationContext.get_bean(CLASS)` for a class.
+If everything works perfectly, you can access the beans using `ApplicationContext.get_bean(CLASS)` to get beans of a type.

 ## Example